PawarMukesh/PawarMukesh/README.md

 ## Rapidfire
 <table><tr><td>

-- 📝 I’m Currently Pursuing in M.Sc Data Science & Spatial Analytics.
+- *📝 I’m Currently Pursuing in M.Sc Data Science & Spatial Analytics*.

-- 🌱 I’m currently learning AI Skills.
+- *🌱 I’m currently learning AI Skills*.

-- ❓ Ask me about related to AI/ML.
+- *❓ Ask me about related to AI/ML*.

-- ⚡ Fun fact: Read a research paper in the morning, write down the algorithm in the afternoon, and code it up in the evening.
-It is really fun. 🙂
+- *⚡Fun fact: Read a research paper in the morning, write down the algorithm in the afternoon, and code it up in the evening.
+It is really fun. *🙂

 </td><td valign="top" width="50%">